telerik/fiddler-everywhere-docs/introduction.md

 ## Support Options

-For any questions about the use of Fiddler Everywhere, there are [several support options available](https://www.telerik.com/support/kendo-ui-for-angular):
+For any questions about the use of Fiddler Everywhere, there are [several support options available](https://www.telerik.com/support/fiddler-everywhere):

 * Fiddler license holders and anyone in an active trial can take advantage of the Fiddler Everywhere outstanding customer support delivered by the actual developers who built the tool.
 To submit a support ticket, use the [Fiddler support system](https://www.telerik.com/account/support-tickets).
+For more details on the available support options with regard to the subscription plans, refer to the [GitHub article on Fiddler Everywhere support](https://github.com/telerik/fiddler-everywhere-docs/blob/master/support.md).
 * [Fiddler forums](https://www.telerik.com/forums/fiddler) are part of the free support you can get from the community and from the Fiddler Everywhere team on all kinds of general issues.
 * [Fiddler feedback portal](https://feedback.telerik.com/fiddler-everywhere) provides information on the features in discussion and you can also request a feature or report a bug there.
 * Of course, the Fiddler team is active on [StackOverflow](https://stackoverflow.com/questions/tagged/fiddler) as well and you can find a wealth of questions and answers there.